 - How do they get home if they don’t have any money?

 - What are the most common reasons for calling the National Runaway Safeline?

 - Do all runaways go home?

 - What can I do if someone I know wants to run away or has run away?

 2. To schedule a Kids Call session, call the Prevention Specialist at 773-289-1723 or email at Prevention@1800RUNAWAY.org

-3. A time will be scheduled for your class, group or youth to speak with a front line staff member or volunteer to facilitate a discussion about runaway issues, answer questions and have an opportunity to experience a “mock” call.
+3. A time will be scheduled for your class, group or youth to speak with a staff member or volunteer to facilitate a discussion about runaway issues, answer questions and have an opportunity to experience a “mock” call.

 4. NRS will ask the group leader or teacher to fill out a Kids Call evaluation form and return it to NRS via mail or fax 773-929-5150.